 A ticket for violating Indiana’s anti-texting law may cost the offender up to $500.
 On the other hand, in a civil claim for personal injuries or wrongful death due to the negligence of an individual, small business or corporate entity, a discovery request to obtain cell phone records may firmly establish liability on the part of the other driver when he or she failed to yield or otherwise caused the accident responsible for the injuries or death of you or your loved one.

-If you or someone you know has been injured or killed in an accident involving a car, truck, bus, bicycle or motorcycle, call attorneys with experience in personal injury accident claims and an up-to-date working knowledge of the laws and legal opinions of the higher courts, all of which may affect your lawsuit, settlement or trial.
+If you or someone you know has been injured or killed in an accident involving a car, truck, bus, bicycle or motorcycle, call personal injury attorneys in Indianapolis, IN with experience in personal injury accident claims and an up-to-date working knowledge of the laws and legal opinions of the higher courts, all of which may affect your lawsuit, settlement or trial.

 Read our reviews on Google then call me, Charlie Ward, today for a free consultation and evaluation of your potential claim at (317) 639-9501 or toll free at (888) 639-9501.
 I look forward to talking with you.